ammarnajjar/ammarnajjar.github.io/_posts/2019-09-23-pragmatic-programmer.markdown

 ## Opinion

-For someone, like me, who already has experience with more than one programming language, prioritize testing, and familiar with the agile development methods, this book looks some kind of repetition or an emphasize for the information one already know.
+For someone, like me, who already has experience with more than one programming language, prioritise testing, and familiar with the agile development methods, this book looks some kind of repetition or an emphasise for the information one already know.

 ## Conclusion: